 “The law provides for exceptions,” Litvack says.
 “It’s a matter of being up to speed on what those are, and determining whether they might apply to your client’s case.”

 Litvack has long been active in State Bar activities, joining in 2005 and assuming a role on its Workers’ Compensation Executive Committee last December.
 The committee meets approximately six times per year and engages in a wide range of educational and outreach activities.
-It includes among its members Litvack’s Boxer & Gerson colleague Maria Sager.
+It includes among its members Litvack’s Boxer & Gerson colleague Maria Grasso.